Fannon/mobo-documentation/Modeling/hardware-tutorial.md

 This results in a red wiki link that if clicked upon uses the given form to create it by default.
 Because it uses implicitly the format "Page", it will be a wiki link.

-The `values from category` setting will ensure that the combox widget will autocomplete on all previous entered `NetworkPrinterModel`s.
+The `values from category` setting will ensure that the combox widget will autocomplete on all previous entered `NetworkPrinterModel`.

 ### Extend the location form to include Network Printers
 Network Printers should be added at locations through Semantic Forms [multiple instance templates](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#Multiple-instance_templates).